Check out our new cookbook

 While Instagram supports vertical and horizontal photos too, the preferred format is a square image.
 Frame the image with the square format in mind.

 Also, consider what might get cut off as you compose the picture.

-The horizontal photo of a food buffet might not look great on Instagram.
-Instead, focus on a close-up of one or two of the dishes and put them in square format.
+A horizontal photo of a food buffet might not look great on Instagram.
+Instead, focus on a close-up of 1 or 2 of the dishes and put them in square format.